 Completing fields: The client moves through each step in order.
 Required fields must be completed before the next section unlocks.
 Optional fields are labeled clearly and can be skipped.

 Uploading documents: File upload fields show a clearly labeled upload area.
 Clients can drag and drop files or use the file picker.
+On mobile devices, fields with camera capture enabled also show a "Take a Photo" button that opens the device camera directly — useful for photographing documents, receipts, or ID cards without leaving the portal.
 After upload, the file name and size are displayed as a confirmation.
 Clients can replace a file by uploading a new one to the same field.

 Signing documents: Signature fields display the document in a readable format with a signature widget below.
 The client can sign using a mouse, trackpad, or touch input.
 After signing, they receive an immediate confirmation that the signature was recorded.
 A copy of the signed document is sent to the email address on the checklist instance.